shiryz/call-it-back/README.md

 }
 run(theCallBack);
 ```
 Here we can see `theCallBack` passed to `run` as an argument and as expected this will log `Jack, come back`.
-Remember that this WONT WORK:

 Another way you can pass a function is by using anonymous functions:
 ```js